muschitiello/PrescRiptionsData/README.md

 # PrescRiptionsData
-Data to be used in the PrescRiprions RPackage
+Data to be used in the \emph{PrescRiprions} RPackage

 # Repository Content